February - Love #3

 A Better Way to Live

 As we said previously, loving is a better way to live.
 Plain and simple.
 As parents, we want nothing more for our kids than for them to grow up to be loving people.
 So how do we convince our child that this is a better way to live?
 We have no choice but to model it.
 As you know, they watch and listen to everything we say.
-Our children first learn about love from us, but is there room for improvement?
+Our children first learn about love from us.

 Try this . . .